 - Eliminate categories that don’t fit the purpose – send these items elsewhere!

-Peter eliminated categories such as car parts, kids’ belongings, and other items that didn’t serve the purpose of being used as a work space or directly pertaining to the yard.
+Categories such as car parts, kids’ belongings, and other items that didn’t serve the purpose of being used as a work space or directly pertaining to the yard were eliminated.
 Removing these items cleared up the space needed to have an operational workbench.
 The repository of nomadic items was resolved!

 Reset the space